AustinJRoberts/rna_folding/README.md

 ### Optional parameters
 Several optional parameters are accepted:

-- `--path`: specifies path the input text file with RNA sequence information.
+- `--path`: specifies the path to an input text file with RNA sequence information.
 - `--verbose`: if set to default value of 'True', the program prints additional information about the model.
 - `--min-stem`: minimum length necessary for a stem to be considered.